-The Texas Regional STEM Degree Accelerator initiative is focused on convening regional teams of education and workforce partners to expand the number of students with STEM credentials.
-The goal of this project is to ensure that 100,000 underrepresented students in Texas earn STEM degrees.
-To accomplish this goal, Educate Texas is providing grants for regional teams to:
+The Texas Regional STEM Degree Accelerator (STEM Accelerator) initiative is focused on supporting regional teams of education and workforce partners to increase the number of students who will earn a STEM credential.
+To accomplish this goal, Educate Texas has provided grants for regional teams to:

 To expand the number of students with STEM credentials, IHEs and their partners must work together to analyze data, introduce interventions that improve curricula, and provide support for students.
 This project is designed to facilitate data-informed decision making that results in the use of existing practices based in research and evidence.